Risk management plan (RMP): questions and answers

 A PDF version of the entire post-authorisation guidance is available:

-- European Medicines Agency post-authorisation procedural advice for users of the centralised procedure
+European Medicines Agency post-authorisation procedural advice for users of the centralised procedure (PDF/2.85 MB) (updated)

-- European Medicines Agency post-authorisation procedural advice for users of the centralised procedure (with track changes)
+European Medicines Agency post-authorisation procedural advice for users of the centralised procedure - track changes (PDF/2.85 MB) (updated)

 MAHs must in all cases comply with the requirements of Community legislation.
 Provisions that extend to Iceland, Liechtenstein and Norway by virtue of the European Economic Area agreement are outlined in the relevant sections of the text.